 Ah, the good ol’ nifty fifty.
 I love the 50mm primes.
 This is the field of view that is the most comfortable to me.
 I’ve always had a 50mm equivalent on my Nikon DSLRs as well as Olympus Micro 4/3.
 It only felt natural to get this one for the Z system.
 The Z 50mm f/1.8S is an absolute gem of a lens.
 The images produced from it never disappoint.
 Weather sealing is present.
 I do wish it was less chunkier though.
 Its price is also a bit on the expensive side for a standard 50mm prime.
 Nevertheless, I would recommend the Nikkor Z 50mm f/1.8 S without hesitation.

 The 85mm f/1.8 S is not so much a compact travel friendly lens.
 I find it to be rather elongated (even more exaggerated when using the lens hood) and heavy.
 Visually speaking, it’s not a looker of a lens either.
 However, what this lens does best is to produce beautiful images and it does this exceptionally well.
 Most people associate this focal lenght with portrait photography but it can definitely be used in other settings as well.
 Think landscape and even street photography.
 It pairs well with the 40mm f/2 lens.

 Nikon Nikkor Z 24-200mm f/4-6.3 VR

 The 24-200 covers the vast majority of focal lengths I need without having to swap lenses.
 It’s weather sealed and fairly light (for a full frame system).
 Is it good for low light photography?
 Absolutely not.
-That’s why the 50mm f/1.8 is there.
+That’s why the 50mm f/1.8 and 40mm f/1 are there.
 I’m not a professional photographer so it would make absolutely no sense in spending thousands of dollars to cover all this focal range with f/2.8 glass.
 Also, I really dislike carrying heavy equipment bags all day.